 Centre: Carlos Tuimavave – People, especially people outside of a Hull FC persuasion, don’t realise how good Carlos is.
 Carlos evades tackles for fun.
 Carlos glides around the field like a gazelle.
 Carlos rips Super League defences apart.
 Carlos is class.
 Be like Carlos.

-Centre: Kirk Yeaman – Over 155 years of proud Hull FC history, a staggering total of 177 tries is only beaten by two players; Ivor Watts and Clive Sullivan.
-If that doesn’t highlight the magnitude of what Yeamo achieved at this club then I’m not sure what does.
+Centre: Kirk Yeaman – Over 155 years of proud Hull FC history, a staggering total of 176 tries is only beaten by two players; Ivor Watts and Clive Sullivan.
+If that doesn’t highlight the magnitude of what Yeamo achieved at this club then nothing will.
 Legend.
+Absolute legend.

 Wing: Tom Briscoe – Got his geography all mixed up and thought L**ds was a suburb of South-East Sydney.
 All of the clubs too, the Whinos are only one up on the voodoo chart to our noisy neighbours.
-On the field though Briscoe was top quality right from his debut as a fresh eighteen year old at Warrington.
-Always tough to tackle and even scored a full length try at Knowsley Road despite only having one boot on.
+On the field though Briscoe was top quality right from his debut as a fresh eighteen year old at Warrington, to his farewell at the Huddersfield play-off massacre five years later.
+Always tough to tackle, and he even scored a full length try at Knowsley Road despite having just the one boot on.
+Loved a Derby too.
 Hull definitely got the best out of him.